 Enjoy the Game

 Lastly, enjoy the game!
 Bowl games are so much fun!
 This is especially true if your favorite team is playing in the game.
-The Cotton Bowl is no exception to this.
+And the Cotton Bowl is no exception.
 With it taking place inside a dome, you can be assured of perfect weather during the game.
 So, if you are traveling to the game, get there early.
-Enjoy some of the festivities that take place just outside the stadium during the few hours leading up to kickoff, and then go inside and have a blast!
+Enjoy some of the festivities that take place just outside the stadium during the hours leading up to kickoff, and then go inside and have a blast!